alanta/Kontent.Statiq/README.md

 // ...
 ```

+> For all filtering possibilities, take a look to the [Kontent .Net SDK docs](https://github.com/Kentico/kontent-delivery-sdk-net/wiki/Querying-content#filtering-retrieved-data).

 ## Inline content

 Kontent allows you to have content within content.
 Which is very powerfull but requires a bit of work on the client side to make it work.